Fab-in-a-Box Invention Kits: Exploration – SCOPES-DF

 Finished kits can be used for brainstorming, rapid prototyping, and more.

-Build creations that are both imaginative and useful—from decorative art pieces to functional solutions for real-world problems!
+Build creations that are both imaginative and useful, from decorative art pieces to functional solutions for real-world problems!

 Materials:

-Cardboard – 1 sheet per student
+Cardboard – 1 sheet per student (ideally laser-compatible, around 2–3mm thick)

-This activity works best with high-quality corrugated cardboard because it is compressable and has some give to help with assembly.
+This activity works best with high-quality corrugated cardboard because it is compressible and has some give to help with assembly.
 It can be replicated with other materials (wood, craft foam, cardboard, acrylic), but pieces may be harder to assemble and take apart.

 Ask learners to limit their designs to one sheet of material.